Prayer in the Catholic Church: Vocal prayer

 Prayer can be dinstinguished into vocal and mental.
 Vocal prayer is that which is made by using some approved form of words, read, sung or recited; such as the sign of the cross, the Liturgy of the Hours (Divine Office), the Angelus, grace before and after meals, etc. Mental prayer is that which is made without employing either words or formulas of any kind.
 Catholics are exhorted to beware of underrating the usefulness or necessity of vocal prayer.
 Common vocal prayers include the Lord's Prayer (Our Father, Pater Noster), the Hail Mary (Ave Maria, Angelical salutation), the Glory Be (Gloria Patri, Minor Doxology), and the Apostles' Creed (Symbolum Apostolorum).

 Catholics consider vocal prayer an essential element of the Christian life.
 Vocal prayer can be as simple and uplifting as "Thank you, God, for this beautiful morning", or as formal as a Mass celebrating a very special occasion.

 When two or more people gather together to pray, their prayer is called communal prayer.
-Examples of communal prayer are the rosary, devotional prayers including novenas and litanies, classroom prayers, and, most importantly, the Holy Mass.
+Examples of communal prayer are the Rosary, devotional prayers including novenas and litanies, classroom prayers, and, most importantly, the Holy Mass.

 Chanted prayer

-Ambrose introduced in Milan antiphonal singing of the psalms "after the manner of the East".
+Saint Ambrose introduced antiphonal singing of the psalms in Milan "after the manner of the East".